cloudbook-project/cloudbook_docker/NBODY/README_NBODY.txt

         docker network create cloudbook
     else
-      be patient, the cointainer is being created and takes some time.
+      be patient, the cointainer is being created and takes some time. during creation, it will ask you permission for access file system

 4) Identify DOCKER_NAME.
 In order to find DOCKER_NAME execute "docker ps", output example:
 CONTAINER ID        IMAGE                          COMMAND             CREATED             STATUS              PORTS                     NAMES (This is the DOCKER_NAME)